hwberry2/hwberry2.github.io/_pages/about.md

 - **LinkedIn** — primary contact channel
   (Best for professional outreach and context)

-- **GitHub** — for project-related discussions
-  Issues, discussions, or direct references to work here

 You can also reach me by email at:

 > **bill [at] hwb2 [dot] com**